-- Four main decision-making institutions and the decision-making system of the European Union - Relationship of the United Kingdom with the European integration from its application for membership until leaving the EU (Brexit) - Primary and secondary legal sources of the European Union.
-The most important provisions of the Treaty of Maastricht and the Treaty of Lisbon - Introduce one of the major common policies of the EU and its development - What are the main developments of the European Common Foreign and Security Policy after 2016?
+- The fundamental institutions of the European Union and its decision-making system. - Describe the main characteristics of Community law (acquis communautaire).
+Primary and secondary legal sources of the European Union. - Introduce one of the major common policies of the EU and its development - What are the main developments in the European Common Foreign and Security Policy since 2016?